roadtocode4u/spaceship/docs/icp/91-css/91-css.md

 </details>

-> 48. What are the various positioning properties in CSS?

 <details>
-  <summary>👁 Show Answer</summary>
+  <summary>48.
+What are the various positioning properties in CSS?</summary>
   <p>

 The various positioning properties in CSS are `static`, `relative`, `absolute`, `fixed` and `sticky` which determine how elements are positioned and interact with the document flow.